Jeznar/GitRepo/Documentation/Work_Log.md

 22.06.11 **Token/Actor Data from Actor** -- Learned how to obtain the token5e and actor5e data object from an actor id.
 This enables finding the token associated with an actor.
 Following snippet has been added to Get_Entities.js and embedded here to improve retrieval.

+22.06.16 **Aura of Protection** -- Changed the macro to not display sparkles and set global setting for Active Auras to penetrate walls.

 ~~~javascript
 let fetchedActor2 = canvas.tokens.placeables.find(ef => ef.data.actorId === args[1]).actor
 console.log('Actor5E fetched by ID from canvas', fetchedActor2)